ECON 101 Introduction to Microeconomics (4)

 This course analyzes the observed behavior of decision-makers and explores when and why actual behavior deviates from the predictions of standard economic models.
 Drawing from research in psychology, the course enriches standard economic theories by incorporating social, cognitive, and emotional factors into decision-making models.
 These factors include (but are not limited to) bounded rationality, social preferences, procrastination, and self-control.
 The course also considers the policy implications of behavioral models as they relate to saving, consumption, health, and education.
-Prerequisite: ECON 101.
+Prerequisite: ECON 201 or ECON 305.

 ECON 326 Growth Theory (4)

 This course examines classical and modern theories of long run economic growth.
 Emphasis is placed on the comparative experience of developed and less developed countries.
 Relevant topics include capital formation, investment, technology, deficits, graft and institutional analysis.
-Prerequisite: ECON 102.
+Prerequisite: ECON 202 or ECON 306.